Derived graded modules: Introduction

-For the purpose of this introduction, let \(R\) be a \(G\)-graded ring for a torsion-free abelian group \(G\) and let \(I\) be a finitely generated homogeneous ideal of \(R\).
-This paper introduces the $\infty$-category $\mcalD_{\graded{G}}(R)$ of \emph{derived $G$-graded modules} and its full subcategory \(\mcalD_{\graded{G}}^{\comp{I}}(R)\) of \emph{derived gradedwise \(I\)-complete}\footnote{In our previous research \cite{ishizuka2025Graded}, we developed a graded variant of perfectoid rings, \emph{graded perfectoid rings}.
-Being a \(G\)-graded ring \(R\) graded perfectoid requires \(1/p \in G\) except for trivial cases, so we need to consider general \(G\) rather than just \(\setZ\).
-Moreover, to define graded perfectoid rings, we need the notion of gradedwise completeness, which is a counterpart of \(p\)-adic completeness of perfectoid rings.
-The content of this paper is a foundational step toward studying ``absolute graded perfectoidization'' in our forthcoming work \cite{ishizuka2026Absolute}.} objects and establish the foundational properties of these categories that are familiar from the non-graded or non-derived case:
+For the purposes of this introduction, let $R$ be a $G$-graded ring, where $G$ is a torsion-free abelian group, and let $I$ be a finitely generated homogeneous ideal of $R$.
+In this paper, we introduce the $\infty$-category $\mcalD_{\graded{G}}(R)$ of \emph{derived $G$-graded modules} and its full subcategory $\mcalD_{\graded{G}}^{\comp{I}}(R)$ of \emph{derived gradedwise $I$-complete}\footnote{In our previous work \cite{ishizuka2025Graded}, we developed a graded variant of perfectoid rings, called \emph{graded perfectoid rings}.
+For a $G$-graded ring $R$ to be graded perfectoid, one needs $1/p \in G$ except in trivial cases, so we must consider general $G$ rather than only $\setZ$.
+Moreover, in order to define graded perfectoid rings, we need the notion of gradedwise completeness, which is a counterpart of $p$-adic completeness for perfectoid rings.
+The content of this paper serves as a foundational step toward the study of ``absolute graded perfectoidization'' in our forthcoming work \cite{ishizuka2026Absolute}.} objects, and we establish foundational properties of these categories that are familiar from the non-graded or non-derived setting: